-LIRS advocates for a flexible resettlement program and robust funding that meet the needs of all vulnerable migrants eligible for service.
-Modernizing the refugee resettlement program and providing adequate funding to the resettlement process will help refugees successfully integrate into modern society and should adhere to these principles:
+LIRS advocates for a flexible resettlement program and robust funding that meet the needs of all vulnerable refugees eligible for service.
+As a nation that has historically stood for newcomers in need of protection, we should honor our history by ensuring appropriate and flexible funding to compassionately welcome all vulnerable people.
+Modernizing the refugee resettlement program and providing adequate funding to the resettlement process will help refugees successfully integrate into modern society.
+Changes to the system should reflect these principles:

 - Family unity and family reunification are basic human rights and are essential for long-term integration.